 Dartmouth Coach is an intercity bus operator and is providing this resource for informational purposes only and not for the purpose of providing legal advice.
 You should contact your own attorney to obtain advice with respect to any particular issue or situation.
 Links to additional information and resources can be found below.

-Be advised that under federal law, federal officials may stop and board an intercity bus within 100 miles of any U.S./International border, which includes our entire East and West coastlines as well as our borders with Canada and Mexico.
+Be advised that under federal law, Customs and Border Protection (CBP) may stop and board an intercity bus within 100 miles of any U.S./International border, which includes our entire East and West coastlines as well as our borders with Canada and Mexico.
 You may be asked questions and/or for documentation.

-If this happens, you have the following rights, according to the ACLU:
+If Border Patrol Agents board the bus or question you in a public area of our facilities, you have the following rights, according to the ACLU:

 – American Civil Liberties Union (ACLU) | 212-549-2500

-Existing law allows federal officials to board an Intercity bus without a warrant within 100 miles of any border.
+* The law is 8 USC § 1357(a)(3).
 You may contact your members of Congress to voice your opinion on this law: https://www.house.gov/representatives/find-your-representative

 The use of race or ethnicity as a factor in conducting stops, searches, inspections, and other law enforcement activities based on the erroneous assumption that a person of one race or ethnicity is more likely to commit a crime than a person of another race or ethnicity is illegal.